SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Proposed Methods

-Text-based person search (TBPS) is a fine-grained task.
-Thus only caption-level discrimination is not enough.
-For example, if the textual captions of two persons differ in a few words, a TBPS model can not retrieve a specific person without word-level discrimination.
-Although there are many works to establish word-level discrimination capacities, the methods proposed by these works are complex and limited, hindering performance boost.
-Furthermore, the task-driven decoder utilizing masking caption modeling can achieve generic cross-modal learning for our framework.
+TBPS is a fine-grained cross-modal task, which means that only caption-level discrimination is not enough.
+If the textual captions of two persons differ in a few words, a TBPS method can not retrieve a specific person without word-level discrimination.
+Although there are many works to establish word-level discrimination capacities, such methods are complex and limited, hindering performance boost.
+To solve this issue, we propose masked caption modeling to establish detailed image-text relationships.
+Furthermore, by utilizing MCM, our framework can perform more generic cross-modal learning.

-Inspired by ~\cite{zhai2022lit, devlin2018bert}, we add a masked text prediction task only on the text branch.
-Concretely, this loss is based on a standard encoder-decoder architecture.
-As shown in Fig.~\ref{fig:fig2}, we mask a portion of text tokens and replace these masked tokens with a learnable token vector.
+Inspired by \cite{zhai2022lit, devlin2018bert}, we add a masked prediction task on the text branch.
+Concretely, this loss is based on a cross-modal decoder architecture.
+We mask a portion of text tokens and replace these masked tokens with a learnable token vector.
 The text encoder inputs these text tokens and outputs the corresponding text features.
-The text decoder learns to maximize the conditional likelihood of the masked text feature $t_n$ under latent image feature sequence $\{v_i\}$ and text feature sequence $\{t_i\}$:
+The cross-modal decoder $f_{cd}$ learns to maximize the conditional likelihood of the masked text feature $t_n$ under latent image feature sequence $\{v_i\}$ and text feature sequence $\{t_i\}$:

-where $N$ is the total masked token numbers in a caption.
+where $N$ is the total masked tokens numbers in a caption.

-The text decoder consists of $L$ transformer-like blocks.
-The input of text decoder consists of unmasked text tokens and mask tokens in the original order.
-In every block, the multi-head attention encodes text tokens with self-attention, and the multi-modal cross-attention module further improves text features with cross-attention to encoded image feature sequences.
-The last layer of the text decoder is a linear projection, the number of linear projection output channels equals the number of text vocabulary.
-Our loss function computes the cross entropy loss between the reconstructed and original words.
-We compute the loss only on masked texts, similar to BERT~\cite{devlin2018bert}.
-Note that our text decoder is only used during training to establish detailed relationships between text and image information.
+As shown in Fig.~\ref{fig:fig2}, the cross-modal decoder part, the decoder $f_{cd}$ takes both unmasked text tokens and masked tokens in their original order as the input.
+The multi-head self-attention \cite{attention} first encodes the text features as $Q_t, K_t, V_t$, while the cross self-attention further improves the text features by taking into account the encoded image features as $K_i, V_i$ for visual context.
+The final linear projection layer has the same number of output channels as the text vocabulary and computes the cross-entropy loss between the reconstructed and original words only on masked text tokens.
+It should be noted that $f_{cd}$ is only used during training and not during inference.